 Indeed, this is such a lovely, poignant series centered on such a wonderful, sweet person, that this advertisement from the early 1990's comes across as even more batsh*t insane than it did the first time I saw it:

 Okay.
 So the old (and, honestly, tired) joke about the 90's is that they were the X-TREEEEEM Decade.
 Everything was Darker and Edgier (tm), as well as raunchier, more violent, and too hot for TV.
-I tend to protest this (the 90's was also the decade of Beanie Babies, Barney, and "The Rosie O'Donnell Show" for cryin' out loud) but things like this make it hard.
+I tend to protest this (the 90's was also the decade of Beanie Babies, Barney and Friends, everyone suddenly being into angels, and "The Rosie O'Donnell Show" for cryin' out loud) but things like this make it hard.

 I remember seeing this ad very often during TNT's reruns of "The Muppet Show" and classic cartoons.
 You can imagine the confused look on my face when I finally got the chance to watch the series years later (the late, lamented chain Buck-A-Book had some of the videos on sale).
-Really, the only segment in the series that fits the histrionic ad is the chimpanzee hunt -- and evidently that's "safe" enough to show on the PBS series now.
+Really, the only segment in the series that fits the histrionic ad is the footage of chimpanzees hunting -- and evidently that's "safe" enough to show on the PBS series now.
 Yeah.

 Art of the Day!
 Witness the relentless struggle to continue the bloodline!!!